-Tuition

-The Financial Policies and Procedures brochure contains current tuition and fee information.
+Tuition: The Financial Policies and Procedures brochure contains current tuition and fee information.
 The brochure is updated annually and is available from the Student Administrative Services office or online at www.hamline.edu/studentaccounts.

-Dual Program Tuition

-Graduate students pursuing more than one program will be billed the tuition for their primary program until it is complete.
+Dual Program Tuition: Graduate students pursuing more than one program will be billed the tuition for their primary program until it is complete.
 Primary program hierarchy is as follows: (1) degree, (2) licensure, (3) certificate, (4) continuing studies.

-Fees
+Graduate students pursuing a dual degree in the School of Business who wish to take courses from their second degree before completing their first will be charged the higher tuition rate for all courses taken during that term.

+Fees:

-- Facilities Fee This fee (\$3.00/credit) supports the operating costs associated with the implementation of facility initiatives outlined in the strategic plan.
+- Facilities Fee This fee (\$4.00/credit) supports the operating costs associated with the implementation of facility initiatives outlined in the strategic plan.
 This includes space utilization, renovation of current facilities, and construction of new facilities and preservation of open spaces.
-These initiatives support all students whether physically on campus or not. - Technology Fee This fee (\$9.00/credit) helps support the operating costs associated with the continually increasing technology demands that students require. - Program Administration Fee This fee (\$5.00/credit) covers the ongoing administrative costs related to registration, advising and student progress towards completion. - New Student Program Fee New students who are fully admitted to a graduate degree or licensure program are charged a one-time program fee to be paid with the first term's tuition. - Course Materials Some courses may require additional materials.
+These initiatives support all students whether physically on campus or not. - Technology Fee This fee (\$11.00/credit) helps support the operating costs associated with the continually increasing technology demands that students require. - Program Administration Fee This fee (\$7.00/credit) covers the ongoing administrative costs related to registration, advising, and student progress towards completion. - New Student Program Fee New students who are fully admitted to a graduate degree or licensure program are charged a one-time program fee to be paid with the first term's tuition.
+A new student program fee is charged every time a student starts a new program. - Course Materials Some courses may require additional materials.
 The cost for these materials may be added to the student's account.
-Please contact the program for more specific information. - Other Fees Occasionally, a fee to cover special materials, supplies, or food will be added to the cost of the course.
+Please contact the program for more specific information. - Late Registration Fee Students who have missed registration deadlines (add, drop, and withdraw) may appeal for late registration changes.
+If the appeal is granted, students will be charged a \$50 late registration fee. - Other Fees Occasionally, a fee to cover special materials, supplies, or food will be added to the cost of the course.